svenssonaxel/diff-format/README.md

 </picture>

 There are two named snippets here.
-Snippet `A` connects code added at one place with code removed from another place, effectively expressing a code movement.
+Snippet `E` connects code added at one place with code removed from another place, effectively expressing a code movement.
-Snippet `B` connects three equal additions, thereby stating explicitly that they are the same thing.
+Snippet `N` connects three equal additions, thereby stating explicitly that they are the same thing.

 See the [specification](MAIN.md#specification) for details.